 Cannabis is sold on the street for anywhere between $25 - $150 per 1/4 ounce depending on quality and location.
 In the U.S., prices are generally $30-$60 for 1/4 ounce of lower quality and $60-$120 for 1/4 ounce of high quality bud.
 Prices drop quickly as quantity goes up, with prices for one pound of the lowest quality cannabis going from 0 (leaves are sometimes given away during harvest) to $200 and good quality buds from $1200 - $2000 per pound.

 Both sales and possession of cannabis are illegal in the United States and most countries, however many states have legalized the medical use of cannabis.
+Two states (Washington and Colorado) have legalized the recreational use of cannabis, although the specifics of the regulations have not been finalized as of mid 2013.
 Additionally, some states have decriminalized the possession of personal use quantities (under 1/2 - 1 ounce) choosing to punish this with a fine rather than jail time.

 The active ingredients in cannabis are called cannabinoids.
 There are many cannabinoids synthesized by the plant including tetrahydrocannabinol, cannabinol, cannabidiol, cannabinolidic acid, cannabigerol, and cannabichromene.
 Delta-9-tetrahydrocannabinol is thought to be responsible for most of the psychoactive effects of cannabis and is the active ingredient in synthetic thc pills such as marinol.